verus-lang/verus-analyzer/README.md

 - [Hover](https://rust-analyzer.github.io/manual.html#hover)

 #### 2.1 TODOs for IDE functionalities
-- requires/ensures/decreases/invariant/assert-by-block/assert-forall-block are not fully scanned for IDE purposes(e.g. might not be able to "goto definition" of the function used in requires/ensures)
+- Code scanning is incomplete for Verus-specific items.
+To be specific, requires/ensures/decreases/invariant/assert-by-block/assert-forall-block are not fully scanned for IDE purposes.(e.g., might not be able to "goto definition" of the function used in requires/ensures, "find all references" might omit occurences inside requires/ensures)

 - Although Verus' custom operators are parsed, those are not registered for IDE purposes.
 For example, type inference around those operators might not work. (e.g., `A ==> B` is parsed as `implies(A, B)`, but the IDE might not be able to infer that `A` and `B` are boolean)

-- `builtin` and `pervasive`/`vstd` are not scanned.
+- `builtin` and `vstd` are not scanned.
 For example, the builtin types like `int` and `nat` could be shown as `unknown`.
+Auto completion for `vstd` might not work.

 ---
 ### Limitations
-- This is currently experimental and subject to change.
+- This is experimental software and subject to change.
 - It is intended to be used only for Verus code.
 (For Rust code, you can use the original binary by opening the project without the `.code-workspace` file, which is just using "open folder" in VS Code)
 - Multiple features of rust-analyzer might be broken or missing.
 - Syntax might not be updated to the latest version of Verus.